Romance (1999 film): Production

-In an interview with The Post, Catherine Breillat appeared to confirm the rumors of actual on-set sex.
+In an interview with the New York Post, Catherine Breillat appeared to confirm the rumors of actual on-set sex.
 "An actor never pretends," she said.
 "At the same time, I'm not perverse.
 I don't impose on my actors or actresses any more than is absolutely necessary.
 But I don't pretend.
 I don't simulate.
 The deal was, we'd go as far as we had to, as far as the film required."
 Caroline Ducey accepted the part of Marie knowing that 'going all the way' was written into her contract.
 Apparently, Ducey began the film thinking that it would also be an exit from the sexual relationship she was in, but then decided while it was being made that she wanted to stay with her boyfriend.
 By the end, she was in a state of considerable distress.
 Siffredi has said "he did go all the way", Breillat says she "was sure that he did, or 90 per cent sure anyway.
 But Caroline insisted that he didn't".

 The film features explicit copulation scenes, especially one showing Ducey's coitus with Siffredi.